How to Become a Middleman for Imports and Exports

 Defining the Middleman

-A middleman, or middlewoman if you bring it to the 21st century, is a firm that buys a product and in turn sells it directly to customers in his or her market.
+So, what’s a middleman, what do they do and how do they work?
+A middleman, or middlewoman if you bring it to the 21st century, is a firm that buys a product and in turn, sells it directly to customers in his or her market.
 Oftentimes, middlemen are referred to as intermediaries.
-They typically do three things really well:
+They typically fulfill three functions:

-1. Specialize in a specific product line or industry (agricultural products or consumer product goods, for example)
+- Specialize in a specific product line or industry (agricultural products or consumer product goods, for example)

-2. Sell to a designated geographic market (Southeast Asia or the Middle East, for instance)
+- Sell to a designated geographic market (Southeast Asia or the Middle East, for instance)

-3. Sell to buyers in a particular industry (discount chains, independent health and beauty outlets, for example).
+- Sell to buyers in a particular industry (discount chains, independent health and beauty outlets, for example).

-In the case of an import, middlemen represent an overseas supplier, buy product made to specification from them and then mark it up to make their profit when they sell to a customer in the U.S, market, for example.
+In the case of an import, middlemen represent an overseas supplier, buy a product made to specification from them and then mark it up to make their profit when they sell to a customer in the U.S, market, for example.

 Say your company contacts a supplier in Vietnam, and places an order for 500 decorative woven baskets, imports them to your warehouse in Boston, repackages them with your own company’s label and then reships them directly to your customer in Boston.

 When you complete the transaction, your profit is $800.
 The customer in Boston doesn’t know who your supplier is, and you expect repeat business twice a month throughout the year.
 Your gross profit for the year is expected to be $19,200.